-All signs, barricades and other traffic control devices shall conform to the requirements for shape, colour and size specified in Section IV of the Department manual entitled "Traffic Accommodation in Work Zones".
-The orange portion of all signs, barricades and other traffic control devices shall be fully reflectorized using High Brightness, Retroreflective, Non-Metallized, Prismatic Sheeting Material which incorporates durable, transparent, flourescent pigment and meets the brightness requirements as specified in ASTM D4956 Type VIII sheeting.
-Unless otherwise approved by the Consultant, the orange coloured reflective sheeting supplied by the Contractor shall be one of the Proven Products for "Temporary Orange Work Zone/Construction Signs" listed on the Alberta Infrastructure and Transportation Products List on the Department's web site.
+All signs, barricades and other traffic control devices shall conform to the requirements for shape, colour and size specified in Section V of the Traffic Accommodation in Work Zones manual.
+The orange portion of all signs, barricades and other traffic control devices shall be fully reflectorized using high brightness, retro-reflective, non-metallized, prismatic sheeting material which incorporates durable, transparent, flourescent pigment and meets the brightness requirements as specified in ASTM D4956 for Type VIII sheeting.
+Unless otherwise approved by the Consultant, the orange coloured reflective sheeting supplied by the Contractor shall be one of the Proven Products for "Temporary Orange Work Zone/Construction Signs" shown on the Alberta Transportation Products List.

-All other colours of sheeting material shall be Type III, High Intensity retroreflective sheeting meeting the requirements of ASTM D4956.
+All other colours of sheeting material shall be Type III or Type IV high intensity retro-reflective sheeting meeting or exceeding the minimum requirements as specified in ASTM-D4956.